kimutai-codes/blog/posts/how-to-choose-good-christian-music.md

 date: April 2, 2022 1:36 PM
 thumbnail: images/uploads/5gfdvlgdbs.png
 ---
-## More reasons to avoid CCM

-1. Major sources **sources are apostate churches** most of which practice the occult and new age beliefs
-2. **False teachings** and **heresy** are the main ingredients.
-3. **It is emotionally manipulative**.This is what makes some think it's the Holy Spirit "moving" while in reality it is music manipulation.Some preachers use this to hypnotize and others can't function without it themselves.
-4. It is deeply **affiliated with the one church movement.**

- It should not be a surprise that most CCM musicians are leaving the faith, and source churches going apostate😪 I can boldly say most were never even in the faith.These are the results of watered down gospel and unwatched doctrine.

 ## Choosing good christian music

 > Every song and every singer should be held to the same doctrinal standards as every preacher and every sermon - [Spencer Smit](https://youtu.be/Eq8jGpBYsKU)